 If you’re unfamiliar, a video doorbell is essentially a camera that turns on when it senses nearby motion, paired with a two-way speaker and microphone that lets you communicate with the person at your door through an app on your phone.
 The first big name in the industry was Ring, a once-rejected pitch on Shark Tank that was acquired by Amazon in 2018 for over $1 billion.
 Following its success, a flock of similar devices have popped up on the market, which is great for competitive reasons, but makes choosing the right one for you a little harder.

 If you already use other smart home devices, it makes sense to choose a video doorbell that will integrate within that ecosystem, like a Google Nest Hello for Google Hub users or a Ring if you have an Amazon Echo.
-Below, three security and tech experts break down the differences among some popular models and share their picks for everyone from budget shoppers to apartment dwellers.
+Below, four security and tech experts break down the differences among some popular models and share their picks for everyone from budget shoppers to apartment dwellers.

 Best overall video doorbell